There are a few Midwest national parks, but there are also many monuments and other attractions to enjoy. Let’s explore some of these great parks.

 Wind Cave National Park is a beautiful, natural park located in South Dakota.
 This park is home to the world’s first cave designated as a national park, as well as the world’s longest cave.
 Wind Cave is also known for its dense box work, which is the most of any cave in the world.

-Visitors to the park can enjoy a variety of tours that showcase the natural beauty of the cave, including different levels of difficulty.
+Visitors to the park can enjoy a variety of tours that showcase the cave’s natural beauty, including different levels of difficulty.
 You can also reserve tours of undeveloped caves with a guide.
 Wind Cave National Park is a great place to experience the natural wonders of caves while also enjoying some time in the great outdoors.

 This is one of the best national parks in the Midwest for a road trip and to pair it with the many other great tourist attractions in South Dakota.